WilliamBattsIII/fibonacci/README.md

 - The log files are VERY LARGE, and I recommend not opening the entire thing, as they can crash some text viewers. (cough, VS Code, cough) I recommend running `tail -n 5 fib-123ABC420-log.txt`, or something similar.
 - Have fun (?!)

 If there are any issues or bugs or requests, please reach out to me!
 Consider leaving something in the Issues tab, or contributing with a pull request, on Github.

 `coded with <3 in Python on a ThinkPad T490S`

+(CURRENT TO-DOs: Use the `argparse` module to make the program betterer, merge both programs into one to make development easier, make computation faster)